vardhan341/api-docs/rest-api/spaces/booking.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Gets a list of coworkers based on the date when they were created or updated.
+Gets a list of bookings based on the date when they were created or updated.
 {% endapi-method-description %}

 {% api-method-spec %}